Kennedy Davenport: Career

+In April 2026, Davenport was announced to be competing in the eleventh season of RuPaul's Drag Race All Stars in the third bracket.
+His All Stars season three castmate Morgan McMichaels is also competing on the season.

 Personal life

 Asberry was born to Checkery Marie Thacker.
 His father, Reuben Asberry Sr., died on October 25, 2013.
 Prior to pursuing drag, he spent some time in the United States Navy.

 A $33,000 bank payment was needed to prevent his house from being foreclosed upon.
 A GoFundMe page was created to help pay off the house note, and a drag event was held to support him, featuring fellow Drag Race alumni.